Cooling fan always running

 Step 1

-The cooling fan on this induction range is designed to run during and after cooking to dissipate residual heat from the induction electronics, so operation for up to 30 minutes after shutoff is completely normal.
-If the fan is still running more than an hour after the range has been off and fully cooled, the fan relay on the control board is likely stuck in the closed position, meaning it is continuously supplying power to the fan motor regardless of actual temperature.
-This distinction matters before you start disassembling anything — confirm the range has genuinely been off and idle for over an hour before diagnosing a fault.
+The cooling fan on this induction range is built to run during and after cooking to disperse residual heat from the induction electronics.
+Running for up to 30 minutes after shutdown is normal.
+However, if the fan keeps running for over an hour after the range has been off, the fan relay on the control board is likely stuck closed, continuously powering the fan motor.
+Make sure the range has genuinely been off and idle for over an hour before diving into diagnosis.

 Step 2

-Unplug the range from the wall outlet before opening any panels — induction ranges store high-voltage charge in capacitors, so wait at least 5 minutes after unplugging before touching internal components.
-Remove the rear access panel (4 quarter-inch hex screws) to reach the fan and control board, then isolate the fan motor by disconnecting it from the board and applying 120V directly to the motor terminals using a short test lead.
-If the motor runs smoothly on direct power, the motor itself is healthy and the fault lies upstream with the control board relay that is stuck closed.
+Unplug the range from the wall outlet before opening any panels—induction ranges can store high-voltage charges in capacitors, so wait at least 5 minutes after unplugging before touching internal components.
+Remove the rear access panel (4 quarter-inch hex screws) to access the fan and control board.
+Disconnect the fan motor from the board, then measure across its two terminals using your multimeter on ohms—never power it on directly.
+Compare the reading with the fan motor resistance on the Bosch service sheet: OL indicates the winding is open, while near zero means it’s shorted.
+If the winding reads in spec and the fan wheel spins freely by hand, the motor is good, and the issue lies with the control board relay.

 Step 3

-Locate the fan relay on the control board PCB — it is typically labeled or identifiable by the fan circuit trace, and your service manual or a PCB diagram will confirm the exact component.
-Visually inspect the relay for signs of heat damage such as burn marks, discoloration, or a cracked housing, and use a multimeter in continuity mode to check whether the relay contacts are stuck closed when the board is unpowered (they should show open).
-A stuck-closed relay confirms the control board is the root cause and needs to be replaced, since individual relay replacement requires soldering and is generally not cost-effective on this model.
+Locate the fan relay on the control board PCB—it’s usually labeled or identifiable by the fan circuit trace.
+Use your service manual or a PCB diagram to confirm the exact component.
+Inspect the relay visually for signs of heat damage like burn marks or discoloration.
+Use a multimeter in continuity mode to check if the relay contacts are stuck closed when the board is unpowered (they should show open).
+If the relay is stuck closed, it confirms the control board needs replacing since individual relay replacement requires soldering and is generally uneconomical on this model.

 Step 4

-If the fan is not only running continuously but also producing grinding, rattling, or bearing noise, the fan motor itself has a separate mechanical failure in addition to — or possibly contributing to — the continuous-run symptom.
-Address the noisy fan motor first by removing the 2 Phillips screws securing it and disconnecting the wiring harness, then replace with an exact OEM part to ensure correct airflow volume for the induction electronics.
-Pro tip: a failing motor drawing excess current can sometimes cause relay stress over time, so replacing a noisy motor early may protect the control board.
+If the fan is not only running continuously but also making grinding or rattling noises, the fan motor may have a separate mechanical failure contributing to the problem.
+Address the noisy fan motor first by removing the 2 Phillips screws securing it and disconnecting the wiring harness, then replace it with an exact OEM part to ensure proper airflow for the induction electronics.
+A failing motor that draws excess current can place stress on the relay over time, so replacing a noisy motor can help protect the control board.

 Step 5

-Before unplugging any connectors from the control board, photograph every connector and its orientation — these boards often have multiple similarly sized harnesses and incorrect reconnection can cause new faults or damage.
+Before unplugging any connectors from the control board, take photos of every connector and its orientation—these boards often have multiple similarly sized harnesses, and incorrect reconnection can lead to new faults or damage.
 Replace the control board with the correct OEM part for the HII8057U, as the relay voltage ratings and firmware are specific to this model.
-Route all harnesses back exactly as photographed, ensuring no wires are pinched by the panel when you reinstall it.
+Route all harnesses back as photographed, ensuring no wires are pinched when you reinstall the panel.

 Step 6

-Restore power and run a short induction cooking cycle, then shut the range off and observe fan behavior.
-The fan should run actively during cooking and continue for a period afterward as the electronics cool, then shut off completely — continuous running after full cooldown confirms the repair was unsuccessful and the board replacement should be revisited.
-If the fan now shuts off correctly, the repair is complete; log the fix and the board part number for future reference.
+Restore power and run a short induction cooking cycle.
+After shutting off the range, observe the fan behavior.
+It should run during cooking and continue for a short time afterward as the electronics cool, then shut off completely.
+If it continues running after cooling, the repair may need to be revisited.
+If it shuts off correctly, you’ve successfully completed the repair—be sure to log the fix and the control board part number for future reference.

 Where to Buy Replacement Parts